DMacMakes/dmdocs/content/en/torrens/aac202/week5/index.md

 ---
-title: "9.
+title: "5.
 Modern texturing with PBR"
-linkTitle: "9: PBR Texturing"
+linkTitle: "5: PBR Texturing"
-weight: "90"
+weight: "50"
 description: >
   Learning about the current state of surfacing/texturing meshes for games.
 ---

-## Assessment 3: PBR Texturing
+## Assessment 2: Surfacing

-**Final Submission: End of week 12.**
+**Final Submission: End of week 8.**

 Not yet fully ready.
 What it'll involve is texturing a provided model, using Substance Painter, and exporting to a provided Unity scene/web viewer.

-**Week 11:** Progress will be submitted to a Blackboard thread for review.
+**Week 7:** Progress will be submitted to a Blackboard thread for review.
-**Week 12:** Models, textures and screenshots will be submitted.
+**Week 8:** Models, textures and screenshots will be submitted.

 <a class="btn btn-lg btn-primary mr-3 mb-4" href="../assessments/#assessment-3-pbr-texturing">Assessment 3</a>

 ## Download these examples!
+// TODO: move file to lf curriculum

-<a class="btn btn-lg btn-primary mr-3 mb-4" href="https://laureateaus-my.sharepoint.com/:u:/g/personal/daniel_mcgillick_laureate_edu_au/EQSgGyMiDvJNtHQDgXoeDY4BrjF73IEZutuCpVnQG9Gsig?e=GZnOwF" target="_blank">Download week9_examples.7z<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>
+<a class="btn btn-lg btn-primary mr-3 mb-4" href="https://laureateaus-my.sharepoint.com/:u:/g/personal/daniel_mcgillick_laureate_edu_au/EQSgGyMiDvJNtHQDgXoeDY4BrjF73IEZutuCpVnQG9Gsig?e=GZnOwF" target="_blank">Download week5_examples.7z<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>

 ## See PBR in action